Yulan Adonay Archaga Carias: Conviction in Honduras and escape

 Arrested in 2015, Archaga Carías was imprisoned in Honduras after being convicted of money laundering and illicit association.

 On February 13, 2020, Archaga Carías left prison to attend a court hearing in the city of El Progreso, some 28 kilometers from San Pedro Sula.
 He was transported by van, not by helicopter, as was the norm.
 Barely any security guards accompanied him, and the military police were not given prior notice, as protocol dictates when such a high-profile inmate is in on the move.
-Upon arriving at the courthouse in the city of El Progreso, northern Honduras, an MS13 squad barged in and helped him escape in a hail of bullets.
+Upon arriving at the courthouse in the city of El Progreso, northern Honduras, an MS-13 squad barged in and helped him escape in a hail of bullets.

 Security footage shows two groups of men dressed in military police uniforms arriving on the scene.
 The first group was escorting a man in handcuffs, a false prisoner used as a decoy.
 The second was escorting a man dressed in a black tunic that is generally used to protect the identity of a witness or victim.
 This time, it was used to hide weapons and ammunition.